-iMac rumor roundup
+iMac rumor roundup: Everything you need to know!

 True Tone!
 Any chance of that in the iMac 2017 display?

-Two and a half years ago we got 5K high-density.
-A year and a half ago we got DCI-P3 cinematic color gamut.
-That's two screen technology improvements in as many updates.
-The latest version of macOS Sierra also brings Night Shift with it, which is Apple's time-based color shifting system that tints everything colder (bluer) during the day and warmer (yellower) at night, so as to interfere less with sleep patterns.
-So what does that leave?
+In 2014 we got 5K high-density.
+In 2015 we got DCI-P3 cinematic color gamut.
+In 2017, 10-bit HEVC (4K HDR H.265).
+That's two screen technology and one processor display improvements in as many updates. macOS Sierra also brought Night Shift with it, which is Apple's time-based color shifting system that tints everything colder (bluer) during the day and warmer (yellower) at night, so as to interfere less with sleep patterns.

 True Tone.

-Currently only available on the iPad Pro 9.7-inch, True Tone uses ambient light sensors to measure the color temperature of the room and then match the display to that temperature.
+Currently only available on the iPad Pro, True Tone uses ambient light sensors to measure the color temperature of the room and then match the display to that temperature.
 The result is a screen that looks less like a light and more like a piece of paper.
 Many of those who have used it want to see it everywhere.
 Including me.

-Then there's the performance increase they offer — or lack thereof.
-We're past the days when new processors offered significantly more power.
-These days it's all about power efficiency, and that's not as important for desktops as it is laptops.

-Still, it's hard to believe at this point Apple would ship without Kaby Lake in the iMac, though.

-Any chance we'll get VR-ready graphics?
+Any chance we'll get NVIDIA graphics?
 Finally?

-Right now if you want to get an HTC Vive or Oculus Rift you have to get a Windows PC.
-That's because Macs simply don't have graphics cards (like NVIDIA's CUDA collection) that are powerful enough to drive the headsets.
+Apple has been using AMD graphics in iMacs as of late and, while they're getting better, they still don't offer the gaming and VR experience of NVIDIA.
+And they don't offer the CUDA cores some graphics pros crave.

-NVIDIA comes with a lot of overhead.
+NVIDIA comes with a lot of overhead, though.
 If you want to write to the lower levels, they want you to use their own CUDA framework.
 Apple has Metal, and as such, so no interest in CUDA.
 AMD has no such hangups about giving Apple access and integration, so that's what we've gotten in the past.

-Still, AMD has cards that can handle VR.
-Apple just has to decide they're worth the tradeoff and make them an option.

-Got anything on your iMac 2017 wish-list?
+Got anything on your iMac 2018 wish list?
 Let me know what you think we'll get and, if I missed anything, what you're expecting!

 Reader comments